scottlamb/moonfire-nvr/design/api.md

     section 12.1.4.3 `PixelAspectRatioBox`.
 If absent, assumed to be 1.
 *   `pixelVSpacing`: the relative height of a pixel, as in a ISO/IEC 14496-12 section 12.1.4.3 `PixelAspectRatioBox`.
 If absent, assumed to be 1.
+*   `aspectWidth`: the width component of the aspect ratio.
+(The aspect ratio can be computed from the dimensions and pixel spacing; it's included as a convenience.)
+*   `aspectHeight`: the height component of the aspect ratio.

 The full initialization segment data for a given video sample entry can be retrieved at the URL `/api/init/<id>.mp4`.